dotbitHQ/dotbithq.github.io/faq.md

 ### Can I access the `.bit` domain name on my browser?

-No. `.bit` is not an Internet top-level domain and therefore cannot be accessed directly on the brower.
+No. `.bit` is not an Internet top-level domain and therefore cannot be accessed directly on the browser.
 However, each .bit account corresponds to a `.bit.cc` subdomain, which can be accessed directly through a browser.
 If alice owns the .bit account `alice.bit`, then she automatically owns the Internet domain `alice.bit.cc`.
 Alice can set up resolution records to determine what users can see if they access `alice.bit.cc`.